Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 So would DeSantis be an upgrade?

-Like Lloyd Austin, who has a four -star general, who's serious about national defense, who's serious about global defense, who is competent and able to do the job, and respect the fact that our military is diverse in every sense of the word.
+Perhaps because the bar is so low, but we need someone in charge of the Secretary of Defense, like Lloyd Austin, who has a four-star general who's serious about national defense, who's serious about global defense, who is competent and able to do the job and respect the fact that our military is diverse in every sense of the word.

 You probably remember that when Trump was in office the first time, the CBC met with him that first year, and then as years went on, there were no meetings with the president.

-I wondered if you gave any thought, Congressman Clark, about whether or not you're going to meet with President Trump, or is this going to just be, you know, sort of an adversarial stance where you just don't meet with him, or have you thought about that at all?
+I wondered if you gave any thought, Congressman Clark, about whether or not you're going to meet with President Trump, or is this going to just be, you know, sort of an adversarial stance where you just don't meet with him?

 Can you comment on that?

-But I think that once the cabinet is set up, it will send a strong signal as to whether we're dealing with someone who we can have candid conversations with or whether it's going to be purely adversarial.
+You know, of course we have to give thought to it, but I think that once the cabinet is set up, it will send a strong signal as to whether we're dealing with someone who we can have candid conversations with or whether it's going to be purely adversarial.

 You know, just to be honest.

-To be clear, this Black Caucus will be anywhere democracy is challenged.
+Yeah, just to add to that, to be clear, this black caucus will be anywhere democracy is challenged.

-Where democracy or the rights of individuals are being challenged, we will be there.
+Anywhere where democracy or the rights of individuals are being challenged, we will be there.

 If that means being in the Oval Office, we'll be there if invited.

-If it means being with the Cabinet Secretary, we'll be there.
+If it means being with the cabinet secretary, we'll be there.

-and anyone who interferes with that will be at odds with us.
+And anyone who interferes with that will be at odds with us.

 The news just broke that Jerry Nadler is dropping out of the judiciary race and is endorsing Jamie Raskin.